What happens at a Buddhist funeral?

 Ongoing observances

 Mourning does not end at the funeral.
-Many traditions mark specific days afterward — often the 7th, 49th, and 100th day, and the first anniversary — with further chanting and merit-making.
-In Tibetan Buddhism the 49 days reflect the bardo, the transitional state between death and rebirth.
+Many traditions mark specific days afterward with further chanting and merit-making.
+In Tibetan Buddhism the 49 days reflect the bardo, the transitional state between death and rebirth, often counted in seven seven-day cycles:

 Planning a Buddhist funeral